iainmstott/compadreDB/DBVersionsSupplemented/ReadMe.md

 This folder includes code to help 'clean up' the databases, by adding variables that indicate problematic models.

+The below info is available for both compadre and comadre up to versions 3.2.1 and 2.0.1 respectively.
+Average matrices calculated by the com(p)adre team are removed as of versions 5.0.0 and 3.0.0 respectively.

 Extra data includes:
 * **MatrixCompositePlus**: extension to the MatrixComposite variable.
 The original variable doesn't distinguish between